python-slices

 sequence[start:end:step]

-• start: Index where the slice begins (inclusive)
+• start: Index where the slice begins (included)

-• end: Index where the slice ends (exclusive)
+• end: Index where the slice ends (not included)

-• step: Size of the step or increment between elements of the slice (optional)
+• step: Step size or increment between slice elements (optional)

 Special Considerations